 After the demise of Carillion, field service businesses are wary of public contracts.
 But now may actually be a better time than ever to tender for a contract: In 2015, the government committed to spending £11.4 billion—about 25% of its budget—with SMEs, increasing it to 33% by 2022.
+Construction companies, in particular, are finding themselves in a great position, according to Construct A Quote expert, Kim Latham, who recommends industry specific strategies of making the most out of this favourable time.
 Not only that, but the government simplified the process for contracts under £100,000, so you now have a little less paperwork to wade through.

 In other words, there's big money to be made from public contracts, if you jump on at the right time and prepare a stellar bid.
 And of course, while they're harder to find, private sector contracts can also be profitable opportunities.

 Bidding for repair and maintenance contracts can be time-consuming and confusing, especially to small field service business that have never done it before, so we've created a four-part series that will walk you through the process.

 In this first post we'll talk about the basics, and how to decide whether a contract is right for you.
 Also be sure to download our free Tender Writing Checklist to help you with the writing process.

 Should I tender for a contract?

 Here's how to know if you're ready to tender for a contract, and whether a contract is worth bidding on.

 - Determine your readiness to tender for a contract.
 Are your tech tools, systems, and certifications up to date?
 Do you have the resources to compile the data and write a winning bid?
 Do you understand tender terminology?
 If not, either find a fix or hold off on tendering for contracts until you're ready.

 - Search for contracts that look promising.
 Check your local authority website, certifying bodies for your field, and the UK government's Contract Finder site, and sign up for emailed tender notifications.